BaroboRobotics/linkbotjs/doc/linkbot.js.md

     var bot;
     try {
-        bot = LinkbotManager.connect(id);
+        bot = Linkbots.connect(id);
     } catch(/* TODO */) { }

 ## Including the API in your code

-Eventual support of require.js is planned, but for now, include linkbot.js before your application code, and LinkbotManager will be available at the global scope.
+Eventual support of require.js is planned, but for now, include linkbot.js before your application code, and Linkbots will be available at the global scope.